mtfaye/features-extraction/README.md

 *	 data - Serialized data.

-*	 tests - Empty for now but should contains the test files.

 *	 models - Saved models and will contains weights of an eventual machine learning algorithm.